christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/README.md

 > King, Gary, Michael Tomz, and Jason Wittenberg.
 2000.
 “Making the Most of Statistical Analyses: Improving Interpretation and Presentation.”
 American Journal of Political Science 44(2): 347–361.

-## Part IV: Applied Data Analysis: Research Projects
+## Part IV: Applied Data Analysis: Pair Research Projects
 In the final part of the course class time is dedicated to applying what we have learned so far to actually gather, analyse, and present data.

 ### Week 12: Research Question Design and Data Download